-MN Housing Measures 2012-2017 is the latest in a series of annual reports by HousingLink developed on behalf of the McKnight Foundation.
+MN Housing Measures 2012-2018 is the latest in a series of annual reports by HousingLink developed on behalf of the McKnight Foundation.
 The report shows a picture of the state of affordable rental housing with numbers that consistently indicate a distressed market, with low vacancy, rising and increasingly unaffordable rents, and challenges to developing new publicly-funded apartments.
-Given that our region depends on a stable supply of available affordable housing, the report measures the relative health of geographies throughout the state of Minnesota by looking at Naturally-Occurring Affordable Housing (NOAH) and publicly-subsidized rental unit supplies, as well as funding streams for affordable housing.
+According to the final report of the MN Housing Task Force, the broader housing market has underdeveloped in the recent past and would need to develop 300,000 additional units by 2030 to meet demand (including 10,000 more units a year for the next 5 years over current levels of production).